M311HAN/EbookStore/README.md

 3. Replace `YourChosenUsername` and `YourChosenPassword` with your MySQL database username and password.

 ### Running the Application
-1. Compile and run `EbookStore.java`.
+1. Compile and run (ensure you have the JDK installed).`EbookStore.java`.
-2. Use the console to interact with the application.
+2. java EbookStore. `java EbookStore`
+3. Follow the application prompts to manage your eBookstore.

 ## credits
 This project was created by Melihhan (https://github.com/M311HAN).
 For more details, questions, or feedback, reach out through GitHub.